AguHDS/Backups/README.md

 * tailwind
 * headlessui

-# How to run locally
+# how to run locally
 in case you want to see it on your local (idk why you would, since it's not finished), you have to install the dependencies first.

 * once you have the repo on your local, use npm install in the backend and frontend folder to install all dependencies